open-horizon/open-horizon.github.io/docs/secrets/advanced_topics.md

   - Access patterns

 ### Network impact
-- Secret updates require network communication
+- Secret updates require network communication.
-- Consider network bandwidth and latency
+- Consider network bandwidth and latency.
-- Plan for offline scenarios
+- Plan for offline scenarios.
-- Implement proper retry mechanisms
+- Implement proper retry mechanisms.

 ## Migration strategies
 {: #migration}

+As an application is migrated to a secrets management solution, consider the following steps during the initial move and during application version upgrades.

 ### Moving to secrets management
 1. **Assessment**